Gunnarguy/WoWCA/README.md

-# WoWCA: World of Warcraft Classic Assistant
+# Classic Era Assistant

 <p align="center">
   <img src="https://raw.githubusercontent.com/Gunnarguy/WoWCA/main/WoWCA/Assets.xcassets/AppIcon.appiconset/icon-mac-256@2x.png" width="128" alt="WoWCA Icon">
 </p>

-**WoWCA** is a comprehensive, offline-first item and spell database for World of Warcraft Classic, meticulously crafted for iOS, iPadOS, and visionOS.
+**Classic Era Assistant** is a comprehensive, offline-first item and spell database for the Classic Era of a certain popular MMORPG, meticulously crafted for iOS, iPadOS, and visionOS.
 It provides instant access to a vast repository of in-game items and spells without requiring an internet connection, ensuring data is always available, private, and fast.

 The project includes a modern SwiftUI client and a fully reproducible data build pipeline that generates the app's core SQLite database.